lamberta/devkit-doc/api/ui/widget/sliderview.md

 Set the value, the value is clamped on the set minimum and maximum value.

+## Events

 ### \'Change\', callback (value)

 Parameters
 :    1. `value {Number}`

 Fired when the slider is dragged, the minimum or maximum value changed or the increment changed.
 When the increment is set then the value is an integer diviseble by the increment.

 ~~~
-view.on('InputStart', function (event, point) {
+view.on('InputStart', function (evt, point) {
   console.log("This view had touch begin on it at: " + point.x + "," + point.y);
 });
 ~~~